jhagon/sample_tracker/DEVEL.markdown

 The line with `default` sets the default `from` address.
 There are two methods, one of which sends a confirmation email when a sample is first submitted.
-The second (incomplete) method will send an email when a sample status changes.
+The second method will send an email when a sample status changes.
 These methods can now be used by the samples controller as here in the case of the `create` action: